 Ships can be tight quarters, and there is no room for people who have violent or aggressive temperaments.
-In some cases, a crew member may become the victim of an altercation, and become seriously injured.
-In cases where the aggressor was found to have a nature prone to violence, the employer may be responsible for the injuries a seaman suffers under the Jones Act.
+In some cases, a crew member may be the victim of an altercation and become seriously injured.
+In cases where the aggressor was found to have a nature prone to violence, the employer may be responsible for the injuries under the Jones Act.

-It is the owner of the vessel's responsibility to ensure the boat is "seaworthy" —that is it fit for the purpose for which it is intended.
-That not only means that it is physically well-made and equipped, but also that the crew is both sufficient in number and qualified to be on the ship.
+It is the vessel owner’s responsibility to ensure the boat is seaworthy—that it is fit for the purpose for which it is intended.
+That not only means that it is well built and equipped, but also that the crew is both sufficient in number and qualified to be on the ship.

-In the case Boudin v.
+In the case Boudoin v.
 Lykes Brothers Steamship Co., Inc., the U.S. Supreme Court ruled that crew members may be unqualified if they meet characteristics that make them dangerous.
 These characteristics include:

 Having such a person on board, who is deemed “defective,” may make the ship unseaworthy.
-When a crew member is hurt due to a condition that makes the vessel unseaworthy, the vessel owner is liable to that person's damages.
-If the condition is that a crew member is violent and/or drunk and is prone to be that way, the vessel owner may be deemed to be liable for the victim of an assault perpetrated by that crew member.
+When a crew member is hurt due to a condition that makes the vessel unseaworthy, the vessel owner is liable to that person for damages.
+If the defective condition happens to be that a crew member is violent and/or drunk and is prone to such a state, the vessel owner may be deemed liable to the victim for an assault perpetrated by that crew member.

 It is not always necessary to prove previous instances of violence by the assaulting crew member.
 In Pashby v.
-Universal Dredging Corp., the Ninth Circuit Court of Appeals, which includes all states on the Pacific Coast, found that a person could be defective if he or she used a dangerous weapon in an assault.
+Universal Dredging Corp., the Ninth Circuit Court of Appeals, which includes all states on the Pacific Coast, found that a person could be defective if they used a dangerous weapon in an assault.

-For instance, if he or she pushes you and you fall off a causeway, into the water or hit your neck on a metal pipe, you may suffer far worse injuries than a mere push would normally cause.
-The vessel owner would still liable for the full extent of your damages.
+For instance, if they push you and you fall off a causeway into the water or hit your neck on a metal pipe, you may suffer far worse injuries than a mere push would normally cause.
+The vessel owner would still be liable for the full extent of your injuries.